PriyankaBtech/GuitarMusic_App/readme.md

 ## Acknowledgment

-The project was inspired by the Shopify website.
+The project was inspired by the spotify website.
 This project was created with guidance from the CodeWithHarry YouTube channel.

 ## Features What I Add and Change